 Both Fred and Barbara were born and raised in the Detroit area, where they raised their four children, developed their family business, and decided to focus their philanthropic legacy.

-The day after receiving his BBA degree from the University of Michigan in 1947, Fred bought into his uncle’s lumber and coal business in Royal Oak, Michigan.
-At that time, the Erb Lumber Company had one store, seven employees, and revenues approaching $170,000.
+The day after receiving his BBA with honors in 1947, Fred bought into his uncle’s lumber and coal business in Royal Oak, Michigan.
+At that time, the Erb Lumber Company had one store, seven employees, and revenues approaching $170,000 (one-third of which was coal sales, a product Fred soon discontinued).
 Fred developed the company into a multi-state enterprise, covering 45 locations with 1,300 employees and generating $280 million in sales, before he sold it in 1993.
-Ever the savvy entrepreneur, Fred didn’t stop there, but continued to develop multiple successful real estate and investment partnerships.
+Ever the savvy entrepreneur, Fred didn’t stop there, but continued to develop and sell multiple successful real estate and investment partnerships.